Consumption Partial Insurance in the Presence of Tail Income Risk: Derivation of the consumption function

 The quadratic terms in the next two lines of \eqref{AppEq::Consumption_Function_Approximation_Final} reflect the refinement from the higher-order approximation.
-This higher-order approximation leads to the quadratic consumption function \eqref{Eq::Consumption_Function_Quadratic}, adapted here for the biennial nature of the data and given by
+This leads to the quadratic consumption function, adapted here for income persistence and the biennial nature of the data, and given compactly by